Call for Candidates

 - The activities of the Editor-in-Chief are monitored by the Editorial Office and the ISPOR Management Advisory Board.

-- Be an ISPOR member.
+- Must be an ISPOR member

 The Editor-in-Chief is appointed by the ISPOR Board of Directors on the recommendation of the ISPOR Publications Management Advisory Board.